Susun Kim, Executive Director

 Natalie Oleas, Navigator

 Natalie, a California native, has worked as a survivor advocate for over a decade.
 She graduated from Northeastern University School of Law in 2011, where her studies centered around victim advocacy, criminal procedure, and civil rights.
 While living in Massachusetts, she worked as a Legal Consultant for a local Rape Crisis Center.
 She received her Bachelor of Arts degree from UC Santa Barbara, where she double majored in English and Sociology and worked as a Speaker for the Rape Prevention Education Program.
-She is a Certified Rape Crisis Counselor and serves as a Commissioner with the Contra Costa County Commission for Women.
+She is a Certified Rape Crisis Counselor in California and Massachusetts.
 She is proud to be the coordinator for the Family Justice Center WINGS Program and the Domestic Violence Multidisciplinary Team (DV MDT).
 She believes strongly in a holistic approach to justice and healing.

 Oravanh Thammasen, Navigator II